 Past Chief Commissioner & Chair of the Nominating Committee

 Mount Pearl, NL

-Steve served as Chief Commissioner and Chair of the Board of Governors from November 2008 to 2012 and is currently a member of the Interamerican Regional Scout Committee.
+Steve served as Chief Commissioner and Chair of the Board of Governors from November 2008 to 2012 and is currently a Trustee of the Interamerican Scout Foundation and an Executive Member of the World Scout Parliamentary Union.
+Steve is also the Canadian Head of Contingent for the World Scout Jamboree 2019.
+Most importantly, Steve is a Scouter with the 1st Mount Pearl Lions Scouting Group.
 He has been involved in Scouting since joining as a Cub Scout in 1986.
-As a youth member, Steve was the founding chair of Scouts Canada’s National Youth Committee in 1995.
-He lives in Mount Pearl, Newfoundland and Labrador, with his wife, Janet, and sons, Benjamin, Ciaran and Sam.
+As a young leader, Steve was the founding chair of Scouts Canada’s National Youth Committee in 1995.
+He lives in Mount Pearl, Newfoundland and Labrador, with his wife, Janet, and sons, Ben, Ciaran and Sam.
 Steve holds a Bachelor of Business Administration degree and Certificate in Public Administration from Memorial University, and a Masters degree in Management from McGill University.
-Steve was elected as a MHA for Mount Pearl North in 2007, and was re-elected in 2011.
-He has served in a number of ministerial roles and is currently Deputy Premier, the Minister of Health and Community Services, and the Minister Responsible for the Office of Public Engagement.
+For twenty years, he served in elected public office in a variety of roles, including Deputy Premier and Minister of Health and Community Services in Newfoundland and Labrador.
+Steve is presently the Chief Administrative Officer of the City of Mount Pearl.
 He and his wife own FOCUS Driver Training Incorporated and Maritime Driving School, which operate Young Drivers of Canada centres in Newfoundland and New Brunswick.

 Honourary Legal Council